danielamansolino/Hungry-for-Giving/README.md

 ## Description
 Hungry for giving is an simple CRUD APP planner event for sharing meal events to people in need.
 As a user of Hungry for Giving app you will be able to participate in share meals events.
 You can help people in need by signing up as an event host, volunteering or making donations.

-The app assist the host to plan a share meal event to help people in need.
+The app assists the host to plan a share meal event to help people in need.
 When the user sign up as a host is required to fill out a form to plan the details of the event, including the food items that are going to be needed.
 The  details of the event are going to be displayed for other users to join the event with donations or and as volunteers.
 The user-volunteers are going to be able to sign up and leave a message to the host in the event details page.
 The user-donor will have displayed a list of the food items needed for the event so the donations match then.

 ## Screenshots
 - Home screen